 Individualized Workplace Emergency Response Plan

-Aside from ensuring that your emergency information is accessible, you also need to make sure that you take into consideration any employees who may require assistance during an emergency.
+Aside from ensuring that your emergency information is accessible, you also need to make sure that you take into consideration any employees who may require assistance during an emergency and choose ahead a reliable health insurance plan for employees.
 This involves creating an individualized workplace emergency response plan.

 An individualized workplace emergency response plan is a written document that outlines all the assistance that a worker will need in the event of an emergency.
 For instance, during an emergency evacuation, you need to consider how employees with mobility restrictions.
 How will someone with crutches, walkers, or even wheelchairs be able to safely evacuate the building if the exit path is through the stairway?